oliverb123/scrybe/README.md

 Don't like something, or want something?
 Add an issue, submit a pull request or fork the repo :).
 There is a todo file, but I won't promise to keep it exceptionally up to date.

+### Python Version Notes
+Scrybe is written in python 2, mainly because my muscle memory has mapped "run this python file" to typing "python blah".
+There is a python3 branch, which will be updated sporadically with whatever features have been added since its last updated, but it won't be kept in lock step with the master branch.

+As a result of this, if your terminal has `python` aliased to python3 instead of python2, you'll have to either change that or modify the alias put in your ~/.bashrc (or your shell equivalent).
+Sorry.

 ## Setup:

 ```bash